gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/commands.md

 Missing for adding helm chart:

 - Describe logically what is achieved and not only referencing some strange directories
+- Discuss if staps like adding values, parameters etc. should be done after generation
+  - this makes implementation much more complicated because the deploy items are not valid yaml but strings with template instructions

 Next steps:
 - Command to create target resource from kubeconfig